Don’t take marketing skills for granted: they’re precious and need investment

 - Make informed, evidence-based decisions to maximise the performance of future campaigns

-MPG have put together a benchmark guide – based on real data from B2B event campaigns – to help you compare how your conference and exhibition marketing campaigns are performing:
+MPG have put together a benchmark guide – based on real data from B2B virtual, hybrid or live event campaigns – to help you compare how your conference and exhibition marketing campaigns are performing:

 The most common reason for low delivery rates is when ‘bad’ contact records – invalid, closed, or non-existent email addresses are present in your database.
 Now that GDPR is in play, these kinds of contacts should be far less prevalent.
 At MPG, we expect to see this benchmark soon increase to above 99%.